Nic30/hwtHls/doc/pipelineMaterialization.rst

             • Tomasulo (reservation stations - implicit renaming, extender register file - explicit renaming): copy‐based register renaming, full out‐of‐order
     * variable latency of internal sections of single pipeline is not problematic, but if the pipeline has some branching the output order from pipelines may come in statically unpredictable order.
-      This issue can be solved by tagging, tagging assignes a sequential number to each input and output waits to a sorted sequece of outptus.
-This paradigma can be extended to arbitrary number of code branches.
+      This issue can be solved by tagging, tagging assigns a sequential number to each input and output waits to a sorted sequence of outputs.
+This paradigm can be extended to arbitrary number of code branches.
       This however work only for a code segments without internal data/control dependencies.
       (The tagging is used to reconstruct a sequential access to a variables with dependencies.)
-      The tagging also can be nesed and is compatible with stalling/speculation/restarting.
+      The tagging also can be nested and is compatible with stalling/speculation/restarting.
     * The restrictions on read/write to IO is described in :mod:`hwtHls.hlsStreamProc.ioGateMaterialization`.

 * The thing we want is that pipelined bodies of loops have enough input data to fill whole pipeline.
   But this may generate a secondary problem with data/control collisions.
-  The capacity of pipeline corresponds to lenght of loop body plus the latency of IO.
+  The capacity of pipeline corresponds to length of loop body plus the latency of IO.
   We do have a capacity specified for pipeline and pipeline code itself.

 * Some loop bodies are actually build to concurrently process more than just one transaction.
    * That imples that the counter should be used instead of just a flag for forwarding.
 * The operations must be performed in original code order.
-    * That means that the for example the next iteration of the cycle has to be performed before next intial iteration of the cycle from new start of the program.
+    * That means that the for example the next iteration of the cycle has to be performed before next initial iteration of the cycle from new start of the program.
     * For a simple structured code it is easy to check because we know exactly which input is the input into loop.
 But is this the case for arbitrary code.